 Imagine another Hurricane Sandy-style event in the northeast, but even stronger and more destructive—perhaps occurring simultaneously with other disasters in the rest of the country, to the point that emergency response services are strained past the breaking point, and are unable to give aid.
 With enough trees and wreckage over roadways, large areas are effectively cut off from the rest of the world for a few months. the damage is so bad that the region’s social infrastructure is completely broken down, and law enforcement becomes inoperative.
 How would people act?
 Would they rise to the challenge, organize into some sort of provisional microcosm of society, and start to rebuild on their own, without trained responders giving support?
 Or would they freak out and become unable to function?

-Granted, Lydia Millet is mocking a rather despised demographic in A Children’s Bible.
-But can anyone of us really look deep into ourselves and honestly say, “I have the mental fortitude to survive any kind of extreme situation; I won’t sink into depression at the loss of civilization’s comforts”?
+Granted, the wasps and karens that Lydia Millet mocks in A Children’s Bible are a rather despised demographic.
+But can any of us really look deep into ourselves and honestly say, “I have the mental fortitude to survive any kind of extreme situation; I won’t sink into depression at the loss of civilization’s comforts”?

 So why do the kids in A Children’s Bible manage to come through adversity with minimal scarring?
 I think it is because had not yet decided what was valuable to them.
 The American success trajectory, as embodied in their boozing, incompetent parents, was repulsive to them.
 They had been trying, fruitlessly, to fashion their own values for the entire first third of the novel; when disaster struck, they were given the perfect opportunity to succeed in that endeavor.
-They were at the age when everyone would have probably been telling them that the world was wide open and they could be anything they wanted to be (within the limits of what upper-class people would consider “a good career” undoubtedly).
-After the hurricane, they finally had the chance.
+They were at the age when everyone would have been telling them that the future was wide open and they could be anything they wanted to be (within the limits of what upper-class people would consider “a good career” undoubtedly).
+After the hurricane, that limitless promise finally became real.